Is this your child's symptom?

 - You think your child has a life-threatening emergency

-- Any contact with an animal at risk for Rabies
+- Any scratch or cut from an animal at risk for Rabies

 - Wild animal bite that breaks the skin